 Playground Party Extras

 Consider bringing some fun things for kids to play with around the party area like balls, chalk and bubbles.
 Michael's is great for inexpensive options or a simple craft if you're feeling ambitious.
 Activities a key for keeping little kids occupied so you and the other parents don’t have to chase them around the playground the whole time.
 If there’s a sandbox, bring a few buckets and shovels.
-At the end of the party, give these items to the kids who enjoyed them the most - they'll be excited to take home something new, and you'll have less stuff to cart back home.
+Buy enough of one simple craft or activity so that it can serve as the favor, which is nice and simple and lightens the load of what you have to carry back to your place.

 Playground Birthday Party Food